zendesk/ruby_memprofiler_pprof/IMPLEMENTATION.md

 Backtracie is a rather special gem - as well as exposing a Ruby API that can be called from Ruby code, it _also_ exposes a low-level C API which allows other C extensions to call directly into its code.
 In this way, we can avoid the overhead of constantly calling into and out of Ruby to call methods from Backtracie.
 This C API is defined in the header [`public/backtracie.h`](https://github.com/ivoanjo/backtracie/blob/main/ext/backtracie_native_extension/public/backtracie.h), which we vendored in this project to avoid tricky build-time dependencies.

 Backtracie collects backtraces in two stages.
-Firstly, RMP calls [`backtracie_capture_frame_for_thread`](https://github.com/ivoanjo/backtracie/blob/main/ext/backtracie_native_extension/public/backtracie.h#L105), for each frame on the callstack, to capture a lightweight `raw_location` struct by directly reaching into VM private data structures.
-Then, for each frame, we stringify it into a stack-allocated C string by calling methods like `backtracie_frame_name_cstr` and `backtracie_frame_filename_cstr`.
-Importantly, these methods do _not_ do any Ruby string manipulation, nor do they do any memory allocation at all; this is essential for getting adequate performance, because calling back into the Ruby VM from within the tracepoint handler would be far too slow.
+Firstly, RMP calls [`backtracie_capture_minimal_frame_for_thread`](https://github.com/ivoanjo/backtracie/blob/main/ext/backtracie_native_extension/public/backtracie.h#L105), for each frame on the callstack, to capture a lightweight `minimal_location_t` struct by directly reaching into VM private data structures.
+This structure is stored for each frame in the backtrace in the live sample map.
+The `minimal_location_t` structure contains things like method name & class VALUEs; these need to be marked as part of GC cycle.

+Then, when constructing the pprof sample data in `#flush`, we stringify the backtrace by caling methods like `backtracie_minimal_frame_name_cstr`; these produce a C string representing the frame without doing any Ruby string manipulation.
+Avoiding Ruby string methods (which dynamically grow strings) turns out to significantly improve performance.

 Additionally, as a nice bonus, Backtracie is capable of producing much _nicer_ backtraces than the default Ruby backtrace generation; where Ruby often just prints a method name, Backtracie can produce a fully-qualified method name including the class i.e. `Foo::Thing#the_method` instead of just `the_method`.

+## The "mark table"
+The `minimal_location_t` structs captured by Backtracie contain references to classes and method labels.
+Many saved allocations will have substantially the same backtrace (e.g. the top frames will normally be exactly the same for every allocation in the program!).
+Thus, if we simply walked the live sample map, and individually marked the VALUEs in each `minimal_location_t`, we would be marking the same object over and over again.

+It turns out to be an order of magnitude faster to keep a refcounted table of VALUEs to be marked; when we capture a sample, we insert each VALUE it holds into the table (or, increase its refcount if it's already there), and do the opposite when the sample is freed.
+Then, during GC marking, we need only mark each such value _once_.

 ## Keeping track of object liveness